 If you’re new to Plex, it’s available as a free download and can run on a computer or a network attached storage device .
 The free version of the app will automatically organize your music collection via metadata, but Plex Pass subscribers get an extra bonus: audio fingerprinting — the same technology behind iTunes Match — will be used for even better automatic organization.

-Plex for Sonos is currently available as a public beta, which you’ll need to join if you want to get started using the new Sonos service.
-Once you’ve joined, you’ll want to make sure that Remote Access is enabled on your Plex server, then add the Plex service using either the Sonos Controller mobile app or the Sonos Desktop Controller app on your computer.
+To get in on the Plex for Sonos action, make sure that Remote Access is enabled on your Plex server, then add the Plex service using either the Sonos Controller mobile app or the Sonos Desktop Controller app on your computer.

 Once the service is set up, you’ll be able to browse your collection by artist or album, shuffle your entire library, or browse through your playlists.
 A Discover view also lets you see your most recent additions, most played songs of the month, and more.

 For more information and to get started, visit the Plex website.